dmbarbour/glas/docs/GlasDesign.md

 ## Binary Extraction

 A subset of Glas modules may define binary outputs.
-Common representations include a list of bytes or a program that writes a stream of binary fragments (see *Streaming Binaries* below).
-The Glas command-line tool will provide modes to extract common representations of binary data to file or stdout.

-An extracted binary should represent an externally useful software artifact - e.g. pdf, music file, an executable, a meme image, or a JavaScript program.
-To represent multi-file software artifacts, the binary can represent a tarball or zipfile which can be extracted by another tool.
+A binary can be represented as data (a list of bytes) or as a program that writes a stream of binary fragments.
+The Glas command-line tool shall provide options to extract binaries to file or stdout.
+The extracted binary should represent an externally useful software artifact - e.g. music file, pdf document, executable.
+A tar or zip file can represent multi-file outputs.

-Compilation in Glas is based on binary extraction: a 'compile' is essentially a module that specifies the executable.
-It is feasible to target binaries for specific machines by having the compiler depend on a `target` module, which might specify the local machine or be overridden in `GLAS_PATH` for cross-compilation.
+Instead of a command-line compiler, some Glas modules will compile values from other Glas modules into binaries, which are later extracted.
+The logic for producing an executable should primarily be represented within the Glas module system.
+To adapt executables for the system, it is feasible to depend on a `target` module that describes an OS and machine architecture.

-An intriguing consequence is that compiled binaries remain accessible within the module system for further composition or automated testing.
+An intriguing consequence is that binaries remain accessible within the module system.
+Thus, other modules could further compose these binaries (e.g. to construct a virtual machine image) or interpret binary executables for automatic fuzz testing.

 ## Glas Programs

-Glas systems can support multiple program models, but a standard model is required for bootstrap of language modules.
-This program model is essentially an intermediate program representation for an abstract machine, focused on basic operation, composition, annotation, and simple interpretation.
-Many program features - such as named variables, keyword parameters, etc. - are left to the syntax layer.
-Performance is a significant long-term concern: it should be feasible to compile and accelerate language modules for expensive build-time computations.

-This section describes the standard program model.
-The only required static check for Glas programs is verifying that stack arity is static, i.e. branches are balanced and loops are stack-invariant.
+Glas defines a standard program model designed for staging, composition, and compilation of programs, while being easy to interpret.
+This model is used when defining language modules, streaming binaries, automated tests, and is suitable for transaction machine applications.
+However, it is possible to support many more program models within a mature Glas system.

+Glas programs are stack-based.
+Valid Glas programs have static stack arity, i.e. branches are balanced and loops are stack-invariant.
+To detect errors ahead-of-time where feasible, other ad-hoc type safety analyses are recommended but not required.
+In general, Glas programs are responsible for verifying other Glas programs.

 ### Stack Operators